 What if my glaze is too thick?
 Add more lemon juice

 Please make sure that your Lemonade cake is at room temperature or even chilled before pouring the glaze on top!
 The glaze will set in a few minutes and you can move on to decoration.

 First and foremost make sure you measure the ingredients with the help of a Digital scale.
 Cup measurement in this recipe is an indicative figure only.
-Baking cups are not just inaccurate, but also make way too many dirty dishes, it is just not worth it.
+Baking cups are not just inaccurate but also makes way too many dirty dishes, it is just not worth it.

 If you are baking regularly and often struggle with your oven, also recommend purchasing an inexpensive Digital oven thermometer.
-Most home ovens over or under run and inaccurate oven temperature can cause several issues during baking and wasting time and ingredients.
+Most home ovens are over or under run and inaccurate oven temperature can cause several issues during baking and waste time and ingredients.